bcbeidel/programmers-book-club/building-a-storybrand/07-who-gives-them-a-plan.md

-# Section 2.4: Who Gives Them A Plan
+# Chapter 7: Who Gives Them A Plan

 **Customers trust a guide who has a plan.** Commitments are risky for customers because, as soon as they commit, they can lose something.
 Consider the customer on the edge of a rushing creek.
 If they genuinely want the thing on the other side, but here a waterfall downstream.
 There is a risk associated with their journey.
 Our goal as the guide is to provide stones in the water to allow the customer to cross to their final objective.
 The